 For parents of kids with cancer, one of the biggest challenges is telling and talking to their child about the diagnosis.
 These are important conversations to have, though.
 If they’re not told, younger children will make up their own explanations.
 They will often blame themselves for their condition.
 Older children, meanwhile, can understand what’s happening to them, so keeping information from them is difficult, if not impossible.
 In both cases, children who understand their condition and treatment are more cooperative with care and less stressed.

-Exactly how to tell a child told about a cancer diagnosis should be left to the parents, who know their child the best.
-This can be a very difficult conversation, so parents can ask someone on the care team to help.
+Exactly how to tell a child told about a cancer diagnosis should be left to you as parents, who know your child the best.
+This can be a very difficult conversation, so you can ask someone on the care team to help.

-Before having this conversation, plan out what you’re going to say and how you’re going to say it.
+Before having this conversation, you should plan out what you're going to say and how to say it.
 Think about the questions your child might ask and be ready with answers.
 Common questions children ask include: